aws/aws-cdk/CONTRIBUTING.md

 module for each supported language.

 However, in many cases, you can probably get away with just building a portion of the project, based on areas that you want to work on.

+We recommend that you use [Visual Studio Code](https://code.visualstudio.com/) to work on the CDK.
+Be sure to install the [tslint extension](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) for it as well, since we have strict linting rules that will prevent your code from compiling, but with VSCode and this extension can be automatically fixed for you by hitting `Ctrl-.` when your cursor is on a red underline.

 ### Main build scripts